-Accessing the equity in your investment properties is essential for growing your portfolio and staying nimble as the property market goes through cycles of change.
+Accessing the equity in your investment properties is essential for growing your property portfolio and staying nimble as the property market goes through cycles of change.
 As the mortgage market continues to undergo changes, understanding how to access your equity is key if you come across investment opportunities.

 As a property investor, equity is likely something that’s always on your mind.
 Recent changes in Australia’s economy including low household income growth, property price growth, and an increase in investor loans have all impacted the mortgage market.
 In response to these changes, the big four banks have increased interest rates for investors and lowered the number of interest-only loans that can be administered.